TypeScriptToLua/TypeScriptToLua.github.io/docs/getting-started.md

 title: Getting Started
 ---

-Are you ready to start a TypeScript project that will be automatically converted to Lua?
-This page will help you get started.
+This page will help you set up a new TypeScript project that will be converted to Lua with TypeScriptToLua.

 Note that we assume that you are already familiar with how TypeScript works.
 If you have never coded a project in TypeScript before, or you need a refresher, first read the [official TypeScript tutorial](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).